etiennebert/forest_club/1_Data/README_DATA.md

 ```bash
 1_Country_mapping_HILDA-csv.yxmd
 ```
-The script takes app. one hour and half to run, depending of the configuration of your laptop.
+The script takes app. one and a half hours to run, depending of the configuration of your laptop.
-This produced four differnent yxdb databases (States and Transition, 2 with the geographical coordinates and 2 without).
+This produced four different yxdb databases (States and Transition, 2 with the geographical coordinates and 2 without).
 Those databases are stored into the designated output folder (\1_Data\1.
 HILDA data\2.
 Aggregating_data).

 Your HILDA+ data are now prepared to be merged with the FAO data (see below).
 Nevertheless, the HILDA data needs to be split per agroecological zone regarding the CGE modelling.
-To faciliate this process, we do it in the next here:
+To facilitate this process, we detaill it below:

 Go to the folder:
 1_Data\1.
 HILDA data\3.
 Split_AEZ
-The agroecological zone from the FAO wesite are stored in the folder: GAEZ_from_FAO_data  (cf. SI document for further information about them).
+The agroecological zone from the FAO website are stored in the folder: GAEZ_from_FAO_data  (cf. SI document for further information about them).

 They have been prepared with ArcGIS and the shapes are stored in the database: A-4_aez_global_grid_polygons.yxdb (This can be controlled via Figure S4 in the same folder).